 When a broken-down vehicle is spotted, it then takes operators a further three minutes to change the signal for the obstructed lane to a ‘red X’.
 Even once this is done, though, many drivers have a tendency to ignore these red X signals, with Highways England issuing 180,000 warning letters for the offence between 2017 and summer 2018.

-Furthermore, recovery firms such as the AA, RAC and Green Flag refuse to recover vehicles from live lanes.
 Unless the driver is able to get their broken-down car to an emergency refuge area - which are spaced up to two miles apart from one another along smart motorways - they will have to wait for either the police or Highways England to physically shut the lane before their breakdown company will recover the vehicle.

 Smart motorways: the background

 The first smart motorway with ALR was opened in 2006 on the M42 in the West Midlands, but now there are smart sections found in many busy parts of the country.
 Sections of the M25 around London, M6 in Birmingham, M62 in Manchester, the M1 from London to Luton and further north all have ALR available.

 Despite the controversy, Highways England - which runs the UK’s Strategic Road Network of motorways and major dual carriageways - continues to argue that smart motorways are safer and more efficient than their conventional counterparts, and works to convert roads such as the M27 into smart motorways are still underway.

 The idea behind smart motorways was to increase the capacity of the UK's major roads without having to buy up more land.
 Transport secretary Grant Shapps has said that reversing the ALR policy would require the Government to purchase land equivalent to "700 Wembley Stadiums".